 • 2 tablespoons carrier oil

-Llewellyn's Complete Book of Essential Oils: Use amyris in feng shui in areas where you want to slow down fast-moving energy.
-The oil helps keep the energy of the home balanced.
+Llewellyn's Complete Book of Essential Oils: The benefits of amyris essential oil helps balance the energy of the home.
+Use the oil in feng shui for areas where you want to slow down fast-moving energy.

 Mixing Essential Oils for Magic: Amyris supports work in the astral realm.
 This essential oil opens the doorway between the conscious and subconscious, stimulating memories, increasing creativity, and enhancing dream and past-life work.
 The oil helps release misconceptions and negative thoughts and helps you tune to the cycles of the natural world and personal rhythms.